rich-ramsey/positron-test/README.md

 1. `wrangle.qmd` — simulate data and create plots
 2. `model.qmd` — fit a model
 3. `quarto-template/quarto-template.qmd` — render an example manuscript

+Fun fact: I expect `renv` will not work straight away or as expected.
+See this [video](https://www.youtube.com/watch?v=l01u7Ue9pIQ) for more on why.
+And that's why Docker becomes more important - see next section (Option 2).

 ### Option 2 — Interactive Docker container (recommended)